Finding a Preschool in Sydney

 From 6 to 15 years of age the NSW legislation requires students to be enrolled in school and to attend school on each day that instruction is provided.
-It doesn’t matter if it’s a public, private, or registered home-schooling but that’s a whole different subject for another article.
+It doesn’t matter if it’s public, private, or registered homeschooling but that’s a whole different subject for another article.

-I’m mentioning this in case you are unable to enrol your child in a preschool.
-In that case, switch to searching for a childcare centre in Sydney, also not easy to do but you might have better luck.
+I’m mentioning this in case you are unable to enroll your child in a preschool.
+In that case, switch to searching for a childcare center in Sydney, also not easy to do but you might have better luck.
 Read more about child care in Sydney here.

 Benefits to Preschool

 There are benefits to having your child in preschool for that year before primary school especially if you are relocating to Sydney.

 Preschool will give your children a chance to make friends before going into primary school.
 The sooner they can make friends the less they will feel like an outsider.
 They will also have an easier time acclimating to going to school in general.
 Enrolling your child in a preschool that is located on the same grounds as the primary school they will be going to makes that transition even easier.

 The days are action-packed at preschool with activities that your little ones might not be used to, for example, morning tea and afternoon tea.
 We don’t have either of those in the States but both are part of a full day at preschool.
 The kids don’t have tea of course but it’s more of a snack break.
 Both morning tea and afternoon tea are very much part of Australian culture.